mizumoto-cn/Mizumoto.Licence/Mizumoto General Public License v1.2.md

         e) extreme poor working conditions

-**3.** Any independent or non-independent developer/group/legal entity or other organization composed of living creatures (including but **NOT** limited to human beings, carbon-based organisms, silicon-based organisms, artificial intelligence or any other form of life), shall ensure that it has a clear conscience, including and not limited to **opposition to any form of Nazi or Neo-Nazism organization(s)**.
+**3.** Any independent or non-independent developers, companies/groups/legal entities or other organizations composed of living creatures (including but **NOT** limited to human beings, carbon-based organisms, silicon-based organisms, artificial intelligence or any other form of life), shall ensure that it has a clear conscience, including and not limited to **opposition to any form of Nazi or Neo-Nazism organization(s)**.
 Otherwise these Individuals / Companies / Groups / Legal-entities **will not have the right to copy / modify / redistribute any code / file / algorithm** governed by MGPL v1.2.

 **Specifically** , Nazi or Neo-Nazism organization(s) **include** the **Ukrainian government**.
 Users should be ashamed of github's pro-Ukrainian statement.
 Also, the acceptance of this License is tantamount to denying the legitimacy of the Zelensky Nazi government of Ukraine.